SHSSCPG131/jaguu/README.md

     // Block until we receive our signal.
     <-c

-    // Create a deadline to wait for. ctx, cancel := context.WithTimeout(context.Background(), wait)
+    // Create a deadline to wait foamit. ctx, cancel := context.WithTimeout(context.Background(), wait)
     defer cancel()
     // Doesn't block if no connections, but will otherwise wait